DevAgnihotri/MCA_Notes/Sem_3/CC/unit_1.md

 - In the 1960s, big computers called mainframes were used by many people at once.
 - In the 1980s, client-server computing let smaller computers connect to big servers.
 - In the 1990s, grid computing allowed many computers to work together on big problems.
-- Utility computing made computer power available like electricity—use as much as you need.
+- Utility computing made computer power available like electricity—use as much as we need.
-- Today, cloud computing lets you use computer resources over the internet, easily and quickly.
+- Today, cloud computing lets we use computer resources over the internet, easily and quickly.

 Cloud computing started with ideas from the 1960s.
 Over time, new ways to share computer power were invented.
 In 2006, Amazon started Amazon Web Services (AWS), which made cloud computing popular.
 Now, many companies use cloud computing for their work.